 Beneficiary designations on accounts, such as life insurance or retirement plans, are also important tools that can override the instructions in your will.
 For those with larger estates, irrevocable trusts can provide tax benefits and asset protection.
 These and other estate planning tools can be created with the help of an estate planning attorney.

 As you plan for your future and the financial security of your family, the decision to hire an estate planning lawyer is critical.
-With the help of an attorney, you can decide which estate planning tools you need to protect your assets and ensure that your estate is divided according to your wishes after your death.
+With the help of an attorney, you can decide which estate planning tools you need to protect your assets and verify that your estate will be divided according to your wishes after your death.

 Proper estate planning should be ongoing.
 An estate planning lawyer can periodically work with you to update your estate plan as your life goals change and your estate grows.
 With sound legal support, you can be confident that your estate is protected from the uncertainties of probate court.

-A: Finding the right estate planning attorney is critical for protecting your estate and ensuring that your wishes are followed after your death.
-Look for someone with experience in Florida estate law.
-Every state has unique laws and regulations governing the settlement of estates.
+A: Finding the right estate planning attorney is critical for protecting your estate and providing guidelines for your wishes to be followed after your death.
+Look for someone with experience in Florida estate law, since every state has unique laws and regulations governing the settlement of estates.
 Then, check their background and read reviews from their past clients.
 A good lawyer should take the time to learn your goals and walk you through your estate planning options step by step.

 A: An estate lawyer is a licensed attorney who can draft legally binding documents and represent you in court.
 An estate planner may be a financial advisor who helps you manage assets and plan for taxes.
 Another important distinction to remember is that estate planning lawyers are knowledgeable about the steps involved in estate planning, but estate planners are not licensed to practice law.